P1sec/MCC_MNC/README.md

 [...]
 ```

-Finally, the last script generates new json and Python dictionnaries based on
+Finally, the last script generates new JSON and Python dictionnaries based on
 those re-engineered data:
 - MNC: dict of MCCMNC 5/6-digit-str, MNO(s) information
 - MCC: dict of MCC 3-digit-str, Operators-related information